 If the games themselves are the end goal, then the purpose of using gamification is diluted; the gamification principles applied may not be diluted, but their purpose is diluted.
 While this may be a delicate balance to manage, the difference here is substantial.
 Creating the desire and motivation for an individual to be able to participate in the gamification system once more is a desired and natural result, but the more desirable result is to find ways to use that motivation to improve or change both internal and external behaviors.

 As users interact again and again with a well-designed gamification system, ideally they should understand each time what goal(s) they are working toward and why.
-Thanks to current technology, an effective gamification-based system is able to gather and disseminate data from the uses even while some gamification attributes may be partially hidden from the user.
+Thanks to current technology, an effective gamification-based system should gather and disseminate data from the users even while some gamification attributes may only be visible to members of management.

 In Lewis Carroll’s beloved story, Alice Through the Looking Glass, a very confused and lost Alice has the following exchange with the devious Cheshire Cat:

 “Would you tell me, please, which way I ought to go from here?”

 “That depends a good deal on where you want to get to,” said the Cat.

 “Then it doesn’t matter which way you go,” said the Cat.

 “–so long as I get SOMEWHERE,” Alice added as an explanation.